Irish Mythology: Dive into its Finest Legends and Tales

 Creatures that Look Like the Leprechauns

-The Irish mythology asserts that the leprechauns have relatives; creatures that look like them.
+Irish mythology asserts that the leprechauns have relatives and creatures that look like them.
 These creatures are the Clurichauns.
-People usually confuse both of them; their names are quite similar.
+People usually confuse both of them; their names are pretty similar.

-The tales announce that Clurichauns are mainly leprechauns, but they are nocturnal ones.
-Those creatures are always drunk that even some poets claim they are the drunken version of leprechauns.
-They say that those creatures are originally leprechauns, but they are the ones who keep drinking at night until they pass out.
+The tales announce that Clurichauns are mainly leprechauns but are nocturnal.
+Those creatures are always drunk; even some poets claim they are the drunken version of leprechauns.
+They say that those creatures are initially leprechauns, but they are the ones who keep drinking at night until they pass out.

-When it comes to hobbies and skills, leprechauns and clurichauns are a bit different.
+Regarding hobbies and skills, leprechauns and clurichauns are a bit different.
 Leprechauns love dancing, singing, and, most importantly, mending shoes.
-On the other side, clurichauns have tales in the Irish mythology.
-These tales state that they are skilful sheep riders and dogs’ tamers.
+On the other side, clurichauns have tales in Irish mythology.
+These tales state that they are skilful sheep riders and dog tamers.

-Clurichauns’ nature depends merely on the wines, but they are not hostile by any means.
+Clurichauns’ nature depends on the wines, but they are not hostile.
 They are friendly as long as you treat them well.
 Conversely, they can wreak havoc and cause chaos if you have wronged them.
 You are probably wondering what this has to do with the wines.
-Well, clurichauns protect the cellar of your wine if they like.
+Well, clurichauns protect your wine cellar if they like.
 If they don’t, they will call destruction upon your wine stock.

-Other parts of the Irish mythology claim that the clurichauns don’t share a lot of similarities with the leprechauns.
-It describes them as taller men when it comes to appearance.
+Other parts of Irish mythology claim that the clurichauns are not very similar to the leprechauns.
+They are described as taller men in appearance.

 Leprechauns and Christmas

-Leprechauns were not that popular in the Irish mythology, but, still, they had several tales.
+Leprechauns were not that popular in Irish mythology, but they have several tales.
 They have a chaotic nature, but some tales reveal the reason behind their hostility.
 At some old time, there were lands where dwarfs, elves, and hobbits resided.
-They all live peacefully side by side that they also intermarried.
-This intermarriage between different creatures resulted in a brand new race, the leprechauns.
+They all lived peacefully, side by side, and they also intermarried.
+This intermarriage resulted in a new race, the leprechauns.

-The message this new race was trying to convey is the importance of helping the poor.
-They were very brilliant and kind; their brilliance helped them in mastering deception and betrayal.
-The leprechauns started off as kind creatures and ended up exiled out of their own land.
+This new race was trying to convey the importance of helping the poor.
+They were very brilliant and kind; their brilliance helped them master deception and betrayal.
+The leprechauns started as kind creatures but ended up exiled from their land.
 The reason that leprechauns had to leave their hometown lies in a famous tale about the Christmas holiday.

 This tale was about Santa Claus learning about the genuine message of leprechauns.
-He knew that they love helping others and were good at craftwork.
+He knew that they loved helping others and were good at craftwork.
 Consequently, he invited them to help him with the Christmas gifts and work at his workshop in the North Pole.
-A big number of them left for their awaiting jobs; they were ready for creating happiness and delight.
+A large number of them left for their awaiting jobs; they were ready to create happiness and delight.

 Leprechauns were genuine in trying to make Christmas a happy time.
 However, their chaotic nature started to take a toll on what was supposed to happen and didn’t.
-The elves once fell asleep and the leprechauns wanted to play games.
+The elves once fell asleep, and the leprechauns wanted to play games.
 It was only a few days before Christmas Eve.
-They stole the toys and hid them in a secret place and kept laughing about it.
+They stole the toys, hid them secretly, and kept laughing about it.

-Because Christmas Eve was on the verge, there wasn’t enough time to create new ones and deliver them as scheduled.
-The incident set a raging fire inside Santa; he was too overwhelmed and not sure what to do.
+Because Christmas Eve was approaching, there wasn’t enough time to create new ones and deliver them as scheduled.
+The incident set a raging fire inside Santa; he was overwhelmed and unsure what to do.
 In a moment of fury, he exiled the leprechauns and prohibited them from returning to the North Pole eternally.

 Words Spreading As Fast As the Wind

-Leprechauns had to leave to a different place.
+Leprechauns had to leave for a different place.
 To their surprise, word had spread around, reaching long distances.
 Their reputation ceased employers from hiring them in fear of disasters.
-People didn’t even want to have them around and they face bullies for their different appearances.
-Definitely, they looked strange to the world, for they were the production of intermarried races.
+People didn’t even want to have them around, and they faced bullies for their different appearances.
+They looked strange to the world, for they were the production of intermarried races.

-For a long time, the leprechauns bewailed their bad fortune until they have had enough.
-They decided to right what they did wrong, so they dedicated their lives to doing good deeds.
-They stole, but only to help those in need and they thought it was the right thing to do.
-Their intentions were to steal only the wealthy people by giving false promises of guiding them to hidden treasures.
-The only condition they had was having a down payment; it was usually toys, gold, or expensive stuff.
+The leprechauns bewailed their lousy fortune for a long time until they had had enough.
+They decided to right what they did wrong and dedicated their lives to doing good deeds.
+They stole, but only to help those in need, and they thought it was right.
+They intended to steal only the wealthy people by giving false promises of guiding them to hidden treasures.
+Their only condition was having a down payment; it was usually toys, gold, or expensive stuff.

 HOW THE IRISH MYTHOLOGY EVOKED EVERLASTING CUSTOMS AND TRADITIONS

-Obviously, the Irish mythology has a lot of tales made up of fascinating and captivating plots.
-The tales are too many to be told within this article.
-However, all the previous ones are some of the most popular tales in Ireland.
-Those tales were very dominant that even some of the Irish traditions date back to them.
+Obviously, Irish mythology has many tales with fascinating and captivating plots.
+There are too many stories in this article.
+However, the previous ones are some of the most famous tales in Ireland.
+Those tales were so dominant that even some Irish traditions date back to them.
 Every strange notion that the Irish people have the impulse to believe dates back to the plots of those tales.
 No matter how odd or eccentric some beliefs may seem, they are all interesting.

 Swans in the Irish Mythology

-Remember what happened to the four children of Lir?
-Yes, they turned into beautiful swans and, for that reason, people have compassion toward swans.
-All in all, swans are gorgeous creatures; they symbolize beauty and peace.
-Those creatures have always taken part in the Irish mythology and not only in the Children of Lir.
-However, the Children of Lir played a great role in shaping people’s perspectives of swans.
-They treat them with great respect and there is even a lake where people go to watch them.
+Remember what happened to Lir’s four children?
+Yes, they turned into beautiful swans, and for that reason, people have compassion toward swans.
+Swans are gorgeous creatures; they symbolize beauty and peace.
+Those creatures have always participated in Irish mythology, not just in the Children of Lir.
+However, the Children of Lir played a significant role in shaping people’s perspectives of swans.
+They treat them with great respect, and there is even a lake where people go to watch them.

-The Irish mythology has always portrayed swans and humans as part of one another.
-In other words, it depicted them as shape-shifters.
-This persistent portrayal has escorted people to believe that swans and humans are so much alike.
-People in Ireland refer to swans as Eala; they keep them in captivities to ensure them a long life.
+Irish mythology has always portrayed swans and humans as part of one another, as shapeshifters.
+This persistent portrayal has made people believe that swans and humans are alike.
+People in Ireland refer to swans as Eala; they keep them in captivity to ensure a long life.

-Any culture that has compassion toward animals would definitely treat swans respectfully.
-Conversely, the role of the Irish mythology here lies in the misconception that some people tend to believe.
+Any culture that has compassion toward animals would treat swans respectfully.
+Conversely, the role of Irish mythology lies in the misconception that some people tend to believe.
 This fallacy involves the Irish people’s faith in the ability of swans to travel between different worlds.

 Swans in the Irish Mythology (Photo by Austin Woodhouse from Pexels)